-- A. Good Standing: A student enrolled in Concordia University Ann Arbor is considered in good standing if allowed to continue in that degree or certificate program at Concordia University Wisconsin.
+Good Standing: A student enrolled in Concordia University Wisconsin is considered in good standing if allowed to continue in that degree or certificate program at Concordia University Wisconsin.
 Detailed information pertaining to the minimum academic requirements of the University can be obtained by referring to the appropriate section of the University's catalog; this includes both GPA expectations and the maximum length of time to complete a degree for graduate programs.
-Students who are not in Good Standing with the University academic probationary policies are not eligible to attend Concordia or obtain financial aid. - B. Satisfactory Academic Progress: Satisfactory academic progress is defined as successfully completing cumulative course requirements for a minimum of 67% of the cumulative number credits attempted (this includes transfer credits that are being used towards a student's program), thereby making it possible for a student to make good progress toward a degree or certificate objective.
+Students who are not in Good Standing with the University academic probationary policies are not eligible to attend Concordia or obtain financial aid.

+Satisfactory Academic Progress: Satisfactory academic progress is defined as successfully completing cumulative course requirements for a minimum of 67% of the cumulative number credits attempted (this includes transfer credits that are being used towards a students program), thereby making it possible for a student to make good progress toward a degree or certificate objective.
 "Successfully completing course requirements" is interpreted to mean that a grade of at least D- or P is received by a student.
 Incompletes, withdrawals/no credits, and audits, are considered unsatisfactory.
 Students repeating a course will be evaluated on the basis of whether or not the class taken in the given term is passed.
-However, incompletes, which are later changed into a grade of at least D- or P are satisfactory for Financial Aid Satisfactory Academic Progress policy purposes (please note that D- is only "satisfactory" by financial aid standards not by University academic standards).
+However, incompletes, which are later changed into a grade of at least D- or

+P are satisfactory for Financial Aid Satisfactory Academic Progress policy purposes (please note that D- is only "satisfactory" by financial aid standards not by University academic standards).
 It is the student's responsibility to notify the Financial Aid Office of such changes to previously incomplete grades.
-Progress is also calculated on the basis of, the student having a cumulative GPA of 2.0 or better, this qualitative standard is reviewed again every term.
+Progress is also calculated on the basis of, the student having a cumulative GPA of 2.0 or better.
+This qualitative standard is reviewed every term.
 Students repeating a course will have the lower grade omitted for cumulative calculations.

-Students in graduate programs are required to have a cumulative GPA of 3.0. - C. Normal Completion Time: As a full time student, your eligibility for financial aid continues for a number of years equal to 150% of the normal completion time for the degree or certificate you are seeking to earn.
+Normal Completion Time: As a full time student, your eligibility for financial aid continues for a number of years equal to 150% of the normal completion time for the degree or certificate you are seeking to earn.
 This is tracked on the basis of the number of credits attempted.
 Transfer credits that are accepted, and used towards a degree, are included in the 150% criteria.
-The normal completion time for particular degrees or certificates are as follows (this is calculated in years, based on a student attending full time each term):
+The normal completion time for particular degrees or certificates are as follows (this is calculated in years, based on a student attending full-time each term):

+Degree Time

+Doctorate in Physical Therapy 3 years

-Master's Degree: 3 years
+Master's Degree 3 years

-Bachelor's Degree:
+Master's in Occupational Therapy 6 years

+Bachelors's DegreeEducation 5 years

-Education, 5 years All other programs, 4 years
+Bachelor's Degree-All other 4 years

+Ceritificate Program-Director of 4 years

+Church Ministries

+Certificate Program-Medical 1 year

+Assistanet